pierpaolo-canini/Notion-Time-Tracker/README.md

 Paste the integration secret in the setup.gs file Paste the Project database id in the setup.gs file

+it's easy to get the id if you're using Notion from the browser
 ![64967fd-small-62e5027-notion_database_id](https://github.com/pierpaolo-canini/Notion-Time-Tracker/assets/52198643/ba322fd2-c96c-4b46-a618-20fc88299feb)

 Paste the Time Entries database id in the setup.gs file